Ash1108/Aroma/README.md

-# Aroma is a Restaurant website developed using HTML, CSS and Jquery.
+# Aroma is a restaurant website developed using HTML, CSS and Jquery.